 1. Preheat oven to 200C/390F.
 Line a baking sheet with baking paper.

-2. Wash the cauliflower and remove the tough outer leaves and discard, leaving the core stem intact.
+2. Wash the cauliflower, remove the tough outer leaves, and discard, leaving the core stem intact.
 Cut the base so that it can stand up without moving around.
 Place the cauliflower, base side down, on a work surface.
 Using a very sharp knife, starting at the top, cut down the centre of the cauliflower head to divide in half, then carefully cut four ¾-inch thick slices (two off each half).
 You should get two large slices and two medium slices.
 Pieces will crumble off – don’t worry.

 Serve the cauliflower with the sauce.